The top 5 Fintech companies to watch in 2023

 Robinhood is a commission-free stock trading app that makes it easy and affordable for businesses to invest in the stock market.
 With Robinhood, companies can buy and sell stocks, ETFs, options, and cryptocurrencies without paying fees.
 Plus, Robinhood offers a variety of features that make it easy for businesses to stay informed about their investments.

-For example, Robinhood offers real-time stock quotes, customizable notifications, and a wealth of research tools.
+For example, Robinhood offers real-time stock quotes, customizable notifications, and research tools.
 So whether you're just getting started with investing or you're looking for a more cost-effective way to manage your portfolio, Robinhood is an excellent option for businesses.

 Founded in 2008, Betterment is a privately-held fintech company that offers Robo-advisor services.
 The company has raised over $275 million in funding from investors such as Bessemer Venture Partners, Foundation Capital, and Anthemis Group.